Welding Cost per Inch: Prices by Metal and Method (2026)

 Telegram

-In the U.S., welding costs per inch vary based on metal type and welding method.
-Generally, prices range from $0.50 to $4.00 per inch for typical shop and mobile work.
-For example, mild steel costs between $0.50 and $2.00, while aluminum can go from $1.25 to $4.00.
-Labor rates, influenced by technique, typically run from $50 to $125 per hour, according to recent national welding cost guides.
-Keep in mind that project complexity can also impact costs considerably.
-You’ll find more insights that can help you estimate your welding expenses effectively.
+In the U.S., welding costs per inch depend on the metal type and welding method.
+Prices generally run from $0.50 to $4.00 per inch for typical shop and mobile work.
+Mild steel falls between $0.50 and $2.00 per inch, while aluminum ranges from $1.25 to $4.00.
+Labor rates typically run from $50 to $125 per hour, depending on the technique used.
+Project complexity can push costs higher, so it pays to understand what drives pricing before you request a quote.

 Factors Influencing Welding Costs per Inch